marneypratt/introR4bio/README.md

 When prompted, select the file called "Intro_to_R_for_Biology.swc"

 This is a compressed folder full of files in a special file format, .swc, unique to swirl.
-When you use the `install_course()` function to install this course, it will unpack and load the course for you.
+When you use the `install_course()` function to install this course, it will unpack this file and load the course for you.

 4. Next, type this code into the RStudio console and press Enter: